 Bowers & Wilkins PI7 review: Price & release date

-The Bowers & Wilkins PI7 are available from April 21st 2021, and cost an alarming £349/$399.
+The Bowers & Wilkins PI7 were released on April 21st 2021, and cost an alarming £349/$399/AU$599.
 While most true wireless earbuds are cruising continuously down in price, Bowers & Wilkins has rocketed right into the stratosphere.

 The price here is way beyond Apple's AirPods Pro, or even Bang & Olufsen's newest version of the E8 headphones.
 You'll even be paying more than some of the higher-end best noise-cancelling headphones with over-ear designs, such as the Sony WH-1000XM4.